-The Park Board is responsible for the City’s parks and recreation services and facilities in cooperation with community partners.
-We set priorities for parks and recreation programs and projects, and submit capital and operating budget requests for City Council to consider on an annual basis.
+The Park Board is responsible for our parks and recreation services and facilities in cooperation with community partners.
+Together with input from users and partners, we set priorities for parks and recreation programs.

 With 60,000 more residents expected in the next 10 years, we're entering a new era of urban park and facility development and renewal.
 The Park Board established three foundational pillars upon which the Capital Plan was developed:

 In addition to these three pillars, the Park Board’s focus for the 2019-2022 Capital Plan is on: